Complying with the Requirement for HIPAA Training in a Dental Office

 Privacy Policy

-HIPAA Training in a Dental Office: FAQs
+HIPAA Training for Dental Offices: FAQs

 What is the difference between an accidental disclosure and an incidental disclosure?

 An accidental disclosure is one in which PHI is disclosed by itself, while an incidental disclosure is a secondary disclosure to a permissible disclosure.
-While in practice there is little difference between the two, an accidental disclosure which impermissibly discloses PHI is a violation of HIPAA, while an incidental disclosure is regarded as a “customary health related communication” that plays a role in ensuring patients receive prompt and effective health care.
+While in practice there is little difference between the two, an accidental disclosure which impermissibly discloses PHI is a violation of HIPAA, while an incidental disclosure is regarded as a โ€œcustomary health related communicationโ€ that plays a role in ensuring patients receive prompt and effective health care.

 Do staff in a dental office also have to undergo security and awareness training?

-All members of a covered entity´s or business associate´s workforce have to undergo security and awareness training even if they have no access to systems or databases containing PHI.
-This is because any member of a workforce can fall victim to a phishing scam that opens the door for a ransomware or other malware attack that could cripple the organization´s computer network.
+All members of a covered entityโ€™s or business associateโ€™s workforce have to undergo security and awareness training even if they have no access to systems or databases containing PHI.
+This is because any member of a workforce can fall victim to a phishing email that enables a cybercriminal to gain access to a dental officeโ€™s network and move laterally through the network to access PHI.
+Alternatively, the cybercriminal could use the access to deploy ransomware that could cripple the organizationโ€™s computer network.

-Ill-behaved patients can be stressful to deal with and can create delays which may cause waiting patients to become ill-tempered.
-During times when emotions are running high, it can be difficult to remain compliant with standards relating to patient confidentiality – for example, loudly asking a patient by name to quieten down while a specific treatment is administered.
+Disruptive patients can be stressful to deal with and can create treatment delays which may cause waiting patients to become ill-tempered.
+During times when emotions may be running high, it can be difficult to remain compliant with standards relating to patient confidentiality โ€“ for example, loudly asking a patient by name to control their disruptive children.
+For this reason, it can be beneficial to simulate real-life scenarios during HIPAA training for dental offices.

 If a dental office does not process HIPAA-covered transactions, is HIPAA training still necessary?